Get all the latest data for Tallinn

 Which banks are most foreigner-friendly in Tallinn in 2026?

-As of early 2026, the most foreigner-friendly banks for mortgages in Tallinn are Swedbank, SEB, and LHV, all of which have established processes for handling foreign income documentation and non-resident applications.
+As of 2026, the most practical first three mortgage banks for many foreign buyers in Tallinn are Swedbank, SEB, and LHV, with Luminor and Coop Pank also worth checking.

 We actually have a specific document about how to get a mortgage as a foreigner in our pack covering real estate in Tallinn.